davidjerleke/embla-carousel/README.md

   </strong>

   <p align="center">
-    Extensible low level carousels for the web.
-Extend it with basic JavaScript and build awesome physics simulated carousels.
-Dependency free and 100% open source.
+    Extensible bare bone carousels for the web.
+Build awesome carousels by extending them with your own CSS and JavaScript.
+Embla Carousel is dependency free and 100% open source.
   </p>

   <br>